OpenTechStrategies/hypha-wiki/OTF-Finance-workflow-Research-Plan.md

 OTF Staff. ([(More detail here)](https://www.notion.so/simplysecure/User-research-plan-1410d3448e244711b3d529ea37a300ad))

 ## Activities
+* Understand the different types of contracts.
+For each type of contract:
-* Document the invoice workflow
+  * Document the required payment workflow
+* Understand the contract parameters requried for each type of contract
+* Understand the payment parameters required for each type of contract

+Contract type 1
 * Understand the flow of an invoice from when a project member creates it, to when OTF sends the payment to the bank account
-  * Understand the different types of contracts
     * Understand the workflow behind each of those contracts
-  * Understand what parameters need to be in the invoice

 - Document the contract creation workflow